conversejs/converse.js/docs/source/index.rst

 webchat.

-Instead, its goal is to provide the means for website owners to add a tightly integrated instant messaging service to their own sites.
+Instead, its goal is to provide the means for website owners to add a tightly integrated instant messaging service to their own websites.

 As a website owner, you are expected to host *Converse.js* yourself, and to do some legwork to properly configure and integrate it into your site.